Tens of thousands of self-employed drivers could be put out of work by Transport for London's...

 - Larger organisations may take advantage of their financial strength, threatening to take away their business, routinely delaying payment or dragging out court disputes.
 On the other hand, public sector organisations in particular may be concerned at the possibility of adverse publicity.

-- The larger the organisation, the more likely it is that problems with debts result in part from their internal communication problems.
+- The larger the organisation, the more likely it is that problems with debts result in part from internal communication problems.

 Regardless of the size and legal status of the debtor, you should follow the same basic principles: investigating the debtor's ability to pay; ensuring that you have a clear case and good evidence; and trying to negotiate agreement whenever possible rather than going to court.